KALMOGO/my_100_pratical_ai_notebook/Readme.md

-# 🧠 100 AI Engineer Notebooks for Healthcare
+# 🧠 100 AI Engineer Notebooks for Healthcare : See PDF 100_notebook_AI_detail for details about data used and more
 Complete learning program in Artificial Intelligence applied to healthcare, from linear regression to transformers, using PyTorch.

 ## 📖 About the Project